HolyBlackCat/cpp-tutorials/language/02_basics/11_arrays.md

 And to access the elements, you do `arr[1][2] = 42;`, as you would expect.

+Notice the comma after the last element.
+It does nothing, it's allowed but not required.
+It's always allowed, even in `int arr[] = {1, 2, 3,};`.
+It's a good idea to include the comma when you spell the initializers on multiple lines, as it makes it easier to add/remove them and move them around.

 ### Rows vs columns

 People naturally tend to ask which index is which, is it `arr[row][column]` or `arr[column][row]`.